eyc94/full-stack-open/00. Fundamentals of Web Apps/part-0b-notes.md

   - Angular plummeted because Angular 2 is not backwards compatible with Angular 1.
   - Facebook's `React` is the most popular now.
   - `VueJS` is now capturing some interest.

+## Full Stack Web Development
+- Web apps have two "layers": the browser is the top layer, and the server is the bottom one.
+- There is often a database layer below the server layer.
+- Think of the architecture of a web application as a *stack* of layers.
+- There is also talk about the frontend and backend.
+  - The browser is the frontend and JS that runs on the browser is frontend code.
+  - The server is the backend.
+- We code the backend with JS using `Node.js` runtime environment.